 The site was created in 2008 upon the request of some Forces Reunited members who were looking for information on their ancestors but had come up against dead ends with the usual genealogy sites.
-Since inception we have gone on to add over six million individuals records and a ton of supplementary military data not found on any other sites and are currently adding over 200,000 records a month.
+Since inception we have gone on to add over seven million individuals records and a ton of supplementary military data not found on any other sites and are currently adding over 200,000 records a month.

 We employ over 70 people in our UK offices, including the data entry analysts who add new records to the site.
 We could have followed some of the more well known sites and out-sourced this to China, but we wanted to ensure our data was as accurate as possible, and we also felt we had an obligation to employ UK staff and pay our fair share of UK taxes!!